Investor Experiences and Financial Market Dynamics: Introduction

-Our paper also relates to the work on extrapolation by \shortciteN{barberis2015x} and \shortciteN{barberis2016extrapolation}.
-Their work also departs from the Bayesian paradigm by considering a consumption-based asset pricing model populated by ``rational" agents and ``extrapolative" agents.
-Extrapolative agents believe that positive changes in prices will be followed by positive changes.
-One main difference to our paper is the approach to modeling agents' beliefs.
-In our model, agents hold misspecified beliefs over (the mean of) future dividends, but hold correct beliefs of the mapping between equilibrium prices and dividends.
-A second, and perhaps more important, difference relates to the sources of heterogeneity in each model.
-In their framework of infinitely lived agents, cross-sectional heterogeneity arises due the presence of both ``rational" and ``extrapolative" agents.
-In our model, heterogeneity results from different cohorts of finitely-lived agents assigning different weights to past dividends when forming their beliefs.
-Each cohort's beliefs are the result of the cohort's lifetime experiences so far.
-The latter features allows us to study the link between personal experiences and demographic structure on equilibrium outcomes.
+Our paper also relates to the work on extrapolation by \citeN{barberis2015x} and \citeN{barberis2016extrapolation}.
+They consider a consumption-based asset pricing model with both ``rational" and ``extrapolative" agents.
+The latter believe that positive price changes will be followed by positive changes.
+In contrast, the heterogeneity in extrapolation in our model is linked to the demographic structure of the market.
+In addition, while cross-sectional heterogeneity in their model arises from the presence of both ``rational" and ``extrapolative" infinitely-lived agents, in our model, it results from the different experiences of different finitely-lived cohorts.
+This allows us to generate predictions about the cross-section of asset holdings and the relation between extrapolation and demographics in line with the data.

-More generally, our paper relates to a large literature in asset pricing that departs from the correct-beliefs paradigm.
-For instance, \citeN{BarskyDelong1993}, \citeN{Timmermann1993}, \citeN{Timmermann1996}, and \citeN{Adametal} study the implications of learning for stock-return volatility and predictability. \citeN{CecchettiLamMark2000} construct a Lucas asset-pricing model with infinitely-lived agents where the representative agent's subjective beliefs about endowment growth are distorted.
-On a similar note, \citeN{jin2015speculative} rationalizes financial booms and busts in a model where agents learn about the probability of a crash, but hold incorrect beliefs about the underlying process of this risk.
+More generally, our paper relates to the large asset-pricing literature that departs from the correct-beliefs paradigm.
+For instance, \citeN{BarskyDelong1993}, \citeN{Timmermann1993}, \citeN{Timmermann1996}, \citeN{Adametal} study the implications of learning and \citeN{CecchettiLamMark2000} and \citeN{jin2015speculative} of distorted beliefs for stock-return volatility and predictability, the equity premia, and booms and busts in markets.
 At the same time, our approach is different from asset pricing models with asymmetric information, as surveyed in \citeN{brunnermeier2001asset}.
-A key distinction between experienced-based learning and models where agents have private information is that, in the former, information is available to all agents, while in the latter agents want to learn the information their counter-parties hold.
-Experience-based learners choose to down-weigh the observations they have not directly observed when forming their beliefs, even though such observations are available to them (and to all other agents).
+While in these models agents want to learn the information their counter-parties hold, in our model of experienced-based learning, information is available to all agents at all times.